Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US013/01.requirements-engineering/Readme.md

-# US 013 - List all employees working in every store
+# US 013 - To list all employees working of the network.

 ## 1. Requirements Engineering